 You can use Tailwind Tribes for free, even if you don’t have a paid Tailwind account, and your Tailwind free trial has ended.
 However, you’ll have to take an extra step to properly play by a Tribe’s rules and get credit for sharing your Tribemates’ pins.

-When you sign up for a Tailwind Free Trial, you get access to Tailwind’s Plus plan for 1 month, which includes fancy tools like analytics, and 100 free scheduling timeslots with NO time limit.
+When you sign up for a Tailwind Free Trial, you get 100 free scheduling timeslots with NO time limit, plus a $15 credit towards a paid plan, should you decide to upgrade to get more features like analytics and unlimited scheduling.
 Once the free timeslots are used, the trial is fully over.

 You also get access to 5 free Tailwind Tribes and 30 total pin submissions per month, which you can keep using after your Tailwind trial is over, BUT . . . you’ll no longer have access to scheduling, and so in order to keep using Tailwind Tribes free and by the book, you’ll have to do things a little differently than you would with a Paid Tailwind account.